nxskok/pasias/docs/23-mds.md

  Which objects feel similar to one another and which ones feel different?
 Can we draw them on a "map"?
 30 subjects
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Probably students in a psychology course.
-You know  how it goes.</span> were each
-given 17 different objects to feel, for example "inner surface of pine  bark", "rubber eraser" and
+\marginnote{Probably students in a psychology course.
+You know  how it goes.} were each given 17 different objects to feel, for example "inner surface of pine  bark", "rubber eraser" and
 "nylon scouring pad".
 The
-subjects had to group the objects into a maximum of 8 groups such that the objects within a group felt similar, and the ones in different groups felt different.\endnote{The maximum number of groups was to ensure that each subject actually *did* group some objects together, rather than saying "they all feel different".} A dissimilarity matrix was formed by counting how many subjects put each pair of objects into *different* groups, so that the dissimilarity ranged from 0 (the objects were always put together in
+subjects had to group the objects into a maximum of 8 groups such that the objects within a group felt similar, and the ones in different groups felt different.
+\marginnote{The maximum number of groups was to  ensure that each subject actually *did* group some objects  together, rather than saying that they all feel different.} A dissimilarity matrix was formed by counting how many subjects put each pair of objects into *different* groups, so that the dissimilarity ranged from 0 (the objects were always put together in